bunchofstring/dcs/README.md

 | 5.&nbsp;(Optional)&nbsp;Install&nbsp;Python   | Version 3.10 or greater.
 This step is required to run the Python-based worker or its tests outside of a container.
 Ref: https://www.python.org/downloads/                                                                                               |

 # Test It!
-This repo includes some tests.
-Notice that the proportion of different test types does not match the classic "test pyramid" shape.
+In addition to the informal manual testing that takes place in development, some tests were automated and they are part of this repo.

+## Automated test proportions
+Compare the number of tests for each type (system, integration, and unit).
+These are categorized in the code using markers of the same name ([an example](https://github.com/bunchofstring/dcs/blob/c6a24bd06a41855a336edbd6e96b99c2296bf35c/worker/source/test_sandbox.py#L30)).
 ```shell
 pytest -m system --collect-only | grep "tests collected" && pytest -m integration --collect-only | grep "tests collected" && pytest -m unit --collect-only | grep "tests collected"
 ```
 Sample output from the command above.
+The first number on each line indicates the number of tests of that type.
+Types are system, integration, and unit - in that order.
 ```shell
 ================= 4/9 tests collected (5 deselected) in 0.03s ==================
 ================= 2/9 tests collected (7 deselected) in 0.03s ==================
 ================= 3/9 tests collected (6 deselected) in 0.03s ==================
 ```

-The first number on each line indicates the number of tests of that type.
-Types are system, integration, and unit - in that order.
-Expectation is that numbers at the top are smaller than numbers at the bottom, but this is only a guideline (ref: https://martinfowler.com/articles/2021-test-shapes.html).
+Notice that the proportion of different test types does not match the classic "test pyramid" shape.
+However, this is only a guideline (ref: https://martinfowler.com/articles/2021-test-shapes.html).

 ## Expected behavior
 Staged testing helps facilitate fast feedback on new code changes.
-The commands below will find tests with the associated marker.
+The commands below will find and execute tests with the associated marker.
 ```shell
 pytest -vv --durations=0 -s -m unit
 pytest -vv --durations=0 -s -m integration